• Skip to primary navigation

 • Do the same thing again with our Whitepages listing.

 (We could’ve easily gone into every single listing, but we wanted to keep this video short and sweet.)
-To run this check for your own business:

 • Choose any of the websites where Yext claims you aren’t listed.